rvagg/npm-download-counts/README.md

  * Rod Vagg [@rvagg] (https://github.com/rvagg)
  * Dav Glass [@davglass](https://github.com/davglass)

 <a name="licence"></a>
 Licence &amp; copyright
 -------------------

-Copyright (c) 2014 Rod Vagg and Contributors (above)
+Copyright (c) 2014 Rod Vagg

-npm-download-counts is licensed under an MIT +no-false-attribs license.
+npm-download-counts is licensed under an MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE file for more details.